Spotlighting the upcoming Content Strategy School

 I’m planning to invest money in creating a curriculum that will introduce people to the breadth of content strategy and enable them to explore the depth in various areas.
 And they need to be able to prove to themselves and current/potential employers that they know their stuff – hence the certification aspect.
 I think people will value what they pay for.

-Because the training — taught in English only — will accommodate people in different locations and time zones, the format is expected to be a combination of recorded video and live webinar sessions.
+Because the training — taught in English — will accommodate people in different locations and time zones, the format is expected to be a combination of recorded video and live webinar sessions.
 The certification process may also be broken up so students can earn smaller, specific certificates in a given area of study, or earn the major certificate after completing the whole program.

-Though participating in live webinars and sitting through recorded video are expected elements of the certification program, you can already find resources like that all over the web.
-So I was curious how the Content Strategy School will differentiate.
-For example, besides just logging in at the allotted hours, how will students be evaluated to measure their comprehension of course material and topics?
+Though participating in live webinars and sitting through recorded video are expected elements of the certification program, such resources are available already.
+I was curious how the Content Strategy School will differentiate.
+For example, how will students be evaluated to measure their comprehension of course material and topics?
 The idea of grading, even if on a pass/fail basis, suggests other program elements may yet be clarified: homework assignments, online exams, collaborative projects, essays, short presentations, or a combination of the above and something else.
-Whatever the means, instructors must be able to verify that students grokked the concepts, which in turn puts more demand on instructors to design and score the evaluation materials.
-In short, I asked Hilary how is the educational value established for certification purposes?
-What’s the process for making that determination?

 For now, I’ve just put up a quick site to let people know about it and to start gathering interest.
 I’m in the process of refining the curriculum, looking for instructors and instructional designers, coming up with the exact plan for certifications, and pinning down the platform.
 So yes, it’s on, but still in the works.

+Multiple course instructors from different locations are anticipated to be involved.
+They will likely be picked based on their specialization, teaching experience, and availability.
 The school offers a lot of potential for anyone involved, whether it’s learning, teaching, partnering, helping with platform development, designing materials, or maintaining the school’s visual brand and social presence.
 All of that will need covered, and proposals are surely welcome.